madhusudhanraman/madhusudhanraman.github.io/_posts/2026-09-06-group-actions-infinitesimal-symmetries.md

 \begin{equation}
 \delta q _ {a}=\epsilon\xi _ {a}(q) \ .
 \end{equation}
-We have seen earlier that pullbacks ``commute'' with exterior
+We have seen earlier that pullbacks "commute" with exterior
 derivatives:
 $ \Phi ^ {\star } \left( \text{d} \alpha \right) = \text{d} \left(
   \Phi ^ {\star } \alpha \right) $.
 We want to see what this symmetry